-This Quarterly Report on Form 10-Q of NRG Yield, Inc., together with its consolidated subsidiaries, or the Company, includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+This Quarterly Report on Form 10-Q of NRG Yield LLC, together with its consolidated subsidiaries, or the Company, includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The words "believes," "projects," "anticipates," "plans," "expects," "intends," "estimates" and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance and achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-These factors, risks and uncertainties include the factors described under Item 1A - Risk Factors in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2016, and the following:
+These factors, risks and uncertainties include the factors described under Item 1A - Risk Factors in Part I, of the Company's Annual Report on Form 10-K for the year ended December 31, 2016, and under Item 1A - Risk Factors in Part II on the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2017, as well as the following:

-- The Company's ability to maintain and grow its quarterly dividend; - Potential risks to the Company as a result of the NRG Transformation Plan; - The Company's ability to successfully identify, evaluate and consummate acquisitions from third parties; - The Company's ability to acquire assets from NRG; - The Company's ability to raise additional capital due to its indebtedness, corporate structure, market conditions or otherwise; - Hazards customary to the power production industry and power generation operations such as fuel and electricity price volatility, unusual weather conditions (including wind and solar conditions), catastrophic weather-related or other damage to facilities, unscheduled generation outages, maintenance or repairs, unanticipated changes to fuel supply costs or availability due to higher demand, shortages, transportation problems or other developments, environmental incidents, or electric transmission or gas pipeline system constraints and the possibility that the Company may not have adequate insurance to cover losses as a result of such hazards; - The Company's ability to operate its businesses efficiently, manage maintenance capital expenditures and costs effectively, and generate earnings and cash flows from its asset-based businesses in relation to its debt and other obligations; - The willingness and ability of counterparties to the Company's offtake agreements to fulfill their obligations under such agreements; - The Company's ability to enter into contracts to sell power and procure fuel on acceptable terms and prices as current offtake agreements expire; - Government regulation, including compliance with regulatory requirements and changes in market rules, rates, tariffs and environmental laws; - Changes in law, including judicial decisions; - Operating and financial restrictions placed on the Company that are contained in the project-level debt facilities and other agreements of certain subsidiaries and project-level subsidiaries generally, in the NRG Yield Operating LLC amended and restated revolving credit facility, in the indentures governing the Senior Notes and in the indentures governing the Company's convertible notes; - Cyber terrorism and inadequate cybersecurity, or the occurrence of a catastrophic loss and the possibility that the Company may not have adequate insurance to cover losses resulting from such hazards or the inability of the Company's insurers to provide coverage; - · The Company's ability to engage in successful mergers and acquisitions activity; and - The Company's ability to borrow additional funds and access capital markets, as well as the Company's substantial indebtedness and the possibility that the Company may incur additional indebtedness going forward.
+- The Company's ability to maintain and grow its quarterly distributions; - Potential risks to the Company as a result of the NRG Transformation Plan; - · The Company's ability to successfully identify, evaluate and consummate acquisitions from third parties; - The Company's ability to acquire assets from NRG; - The Company's ability to raise additional capital due to its indebtedness, corporate structure, market conditions or otherwise; - Hazards customary to the power production industry and power generation operations such as fuel and electricity price volatility, unusual weather conditions (including wind and solar conditions), catastrophic weather-related or other damage to facilities, unscheduled generation outages, maintenance or repairs, unanticipated changes to fuel supply costs or availability due to higher demand, shortages, transportation problems or other developments, environmental incidents, or electric transmission or gas pipeline system constraints and the possibility that the Company may not have adequate insurance to cover losses as a result of such hazards; - The Company's ability to operate its businesses efficiently, manage maintenance capital expenditures and costs effectively, and generate earnings and cash flows from its asset-based businesses in relation to its debt and other obligations; - The willingness and ability of counterparties to the Company's offtake agreements to fulfill their obligations under such agreements; - The Company's ability to enter into contracts to sell power and procure fuel on acceptable terms and prices as current offtake agreements expire; - · Government regulation, including compliance with regulatory requirements and changes in market rules, rates, tariffs and environmental laws; - Changes in law, including judicial decisions; - Operating and financial restrictions placed on the Company that are contained in the project-level debt facilities and other agreements of certain subsidiaries and project-level subsidiaries generally, in the NRG Yield Operating LLC amended and restated revolving credit facility and in the indentures governing the Senior Notes; - Cyber terrorism and inadequate cybersecurity, or the occurrence of a catastrophic loss and the possibility that the Company may not have adequate insurance to cover losses resulting from such hazards or the inability of the Company's insurers to provide coverage; - · The Company's ability to engage in successful mergers and acquisitions activity; and - The Company's ability to borrow additional funds and access capital markets, as well as the Company's substantial indebtedness and the possibility that the Company may incur additional indebtedness going forward.